 The principal mission of the Northern Rockies Coordination Center (NRCC) is to provide safe, cost effective, timely mobilization of national and geographic area resources and to promote efficient operations.
 NRCC relies on interagency cooperation and standardized procedures to promote positive working relationships and enhance customer service.

 PURPOSE

-The National Interagency Mobilization Guide identifies standard procedures that guide the operations of multi-agency operational and logistical support activity throughout the national coordination system.
-This guide is intended to facilitate interagency dispatch coordination, ensuring timely and cost-effective incident support services are provided.
+The National Interagency Standards for Resource Mobilization identifies standard procedures that guide the operations of multi-agency operational and logistical support activity throughout the national coordination system.
+These standards are intended to facilitate interagency dispatch coordination, ensuring timely and cost-effective incident support services are provided.
 It is designed to accommodate amendments as needed and will be retained as current material until amended.
-Local and Geographic Mobilization Guides should be used to supplement the National Interagency Mobilization Guide.
+Local and Geographic Mobilization Guides should be used to supplement the National Interagency Standards for Resource Mobilization.